-First off — and I say this from the heart, not out of any professional obligation — the tour guides I have the pleasure to work with at Rick Steves’ Europe are astonishingly cool people.
+First off — and I say this from the heart, not out of any professional obligation — the tour guides I have the pleasure of working with at Rick Steves’ Europe are astonishingly cool people.
 My wife and I have a tradition of inviting our Eastern European guides to our home for dinner, offering them a homey and casual break from a week of conference rooms, happy hours, and catered meals.
 We did it again last Saturday.
 And our hundred-year-old craftsman house in Seattle was filled with what has to be the most riotous laughter it’s ever witnessed.

 Despite our attempts to herd our friends to our dining room table, they all insisted on squeezing into the tiny nook in the corner of our kitchen — a dozen Czechs, Hungarians, Poles, Slovenes, and Bulgarians sitting cross-legged and cracking each other up.
 It turns out every single nationality has their own set of jokes to tease Hungarians about their uniquely tongue-twisting language.
-I learned a lot on Saturday, including how Czech parents enjoy sending their kids to Native American-themed summer camps to live in tepees; what my nickname would be in Czech (Kamerka); and how Bulgarians have a bizarre tradition of letting their kids “ride” the freshly slaughtered Christmas pig for good luck.
+I learned a lot that evening, including how Czech parents enjoy sending their kids to Native American-themed summer camps to live in tepees; what my nickname would be in Czech (Kamerka); and how Bulgarians have a bizarre tradition of letting their kids “ride” the freshly slaughtered Christmas pig for good luck.
 (Hearing this last story, several of the guides glanced over at me and said, “You writing this down, Cameron?”
 They know me so well.)

 We’ve been doing this for years, and it’s fun to look back on the history we share as members of the same guiding family.

 Wherever they go in Europe, tour guides exert a powerful magnetism on each other.
-In very popular cities — like Venice — there can be several Rick Steves tours in town on the same day.
+In very popular cities — like Venice — there can be several Rick Steves Tours in town on the same day.
 We try to avoid having groups run into each other.
 But after hours — once our tour members are properly oriented and our accounting spreadsheets are filed — guides can’t resist slipping out to hoist a glass together.
 I once hopped on a milk-run train to have a beer with a couple of guides three towns away.
 Sometimes it feels like there’s an unspoken contest to get as many guides as possible together in one place.
-I think this camaraderie — our spirit of “we’re all in this together” — is a hallmark of the specialness of Rick Steves tours.
+I think this camaraderie — our spirit of “we’re all in this together” — is a hallmark of the specialness of Rick Steves Tours.
 (What other company would fly a hundred guides to the USA for a week of meetings?)

 Anyone who’s been on a tour knows that the bus driver is another essential part of the experience.
 And in the European tourism world, bus drivers occupy their own subculture.
 In big cities, there are entire bars patronized entirely by a Babel of drivers from across the Continent.
 And in places with a mass tourism tradition, it’s the bus drivers — who have the power to whisper to an overwhelmed guide, “I know just the place for this busload of tourists to stop and buy lunch” — who are treated like kings.

 In one of these areas, there was an only-game-in-town roadside restaurant where we took our groups.
-Tucked in a corner of the sprawling dining hall was a special little drivers’ dining area, roped off like a VIP lounge.
-One time, curious about the experience, I took our driver up on his offer to join him there.
-We were given menus without prices and waited on attentively, practically being hand-fed peeled grapes.
+Tucked in a corner of the sprawling dining hall was a special little drivers’ dining area, elevated and roped off like a VIP lounge.
+One time, curious about the experience, I took our driver up on his invitation to join him there.
+We were given menus without prices and were waited on attentively, practically being hand-fed peeled grapes.
 From our privileged dais, we looked out over the congested dining hall, trying to avoid eye contact with our tour members as they shuffled through a self-service cafeteria line.

-Of course, Rick Steves tours are distinguished by our insistence that the driver is part of our group.
+Of course, Rick Steves Tours are distinguished by our insistence that the driver is part of our group.
 At most meals, we require that the driver sit with our tour members for lively conversation.
 (The restaurant I just described was a special exemption to this policy.
 In fact, my driver was afraid not to dine in the VIP section, for fear of upsetting the delicate social order.)

-My all-time favorite driver trained with me on his first-ever Rick Steves tour.
+My all-time favorite driver trained with me on his first-ever Rick Steves Tour.
 When I told him that we actually wanted him to interact socially with our tour members — which was unheard-of at his very traditional company — he was at first aghast, and then excited.
-It turns out he’d been stifling his gregarious instincts for many years…and on this trip, he made up for lost time, becoming dear friends with virtually everyone on the tour.
+It turns out he’d been stifling his gregarious instincts for many years…and on this trip, he made up for lost time, becoming dear friends with virtually everyone on the bus.
 He even joined us on some of our town walking tours, and participated in my bus lectures when we arrived in his home country.
 He went on to work exclusively for us for many years…until retiring, a very happy man.